National Anthropological Archives

 Scope and Contents

-Although Reeves was making aerial photographs of archaeological sites by 1924, it was not until the 1930s that he took or had taken most of the photographs in the collection.
+Although Reeves was making aerial photographs of archaeological sites by 1924, it was not until the 1930s that he took or had taken most of the aerial photographs in the collection.
 Most of them are of mounds and other earthworks in Ohio, but there are also views of sites in California, Louisiana, Georgia, Illinois, and Colorado.
-Reeves was in rather frequent touch with archeologists in the Bureau of American Ethnology and the United States National Museum.
-The photographs made at Marksville in Louisiana and at the Lindenmeier site in Colorado were made for these archeologists.
-For these and most of the photographs, there is provided the name of the site, photograph number, date, and reference to a map.
+Reeves was also in frequent touch with archeologists at the Smithsonian's Bureau of American Ethnology and the United States National Museum, and he made photographs at Marksville in Louisiana and at the Lindenmeier site in Colorado for them.
+Also included is a small photo album of Philippine subjects from Reeves' time stationed there, as well as a set of lantern slides used for lectures.

 Please note that the contents of the collection and the language and terminology used reflect the context and culture of the time of its creation.
 As an historical document, its contents may be at odds with contemporary views and terminology and considered offensive today.
 The information within this collection does not reflect the views of the Smithsonian Institution or National Anthropological Archives, but is available in its original form to facilitate research.